 - The candidate must be a student member of the QPHRN

 - The research study must be relevant to global health (i.e., it addressed a topic relevant to health and was conducted in a low- or middle-income country);

 - The candidate must return to the low- or middle-income country where the student/fellow’s study data were collected in order to disseminate their research results;

-- The proposed dissemination plan should be completed by September 1st, 2020.
+- The proposed dissemination plan should be completed by to be determined.
 An activities’ report may be required before this date;

 - The same activities cannot be funded more than once by the FRQ or any other funding agency.